Liverpool during World War Two

 Britain may not have won the war without the port of Liverpool.
 Hitler and the German airforce wanted to bomb it to stop these materials from coming into the port.
 Also, a lot of food was imported into Liverpool.

 Liverpool was also the main link with America.
-Hitler knew that American troops would on day arrive at the Liverpool port.
+Hitler knew that American troops would arrive at the Liverpool port one day.

-It is thought some 4000 people died in Liverpool during World War Two, with 100,000s left homeless due to the blitz bombings.
+It is thought that 4000 people died in Liverpool during World War Two, with 100,000 left homeless due to the blitz bombings.

 The May 1941 Blitz Liverpool Bombings

-The bombing started on 28th August 1940.
+The bombings started on 28th August 1940.
 160 German bombers attacked Liverpool.
 The bombing continued over 1940.

 On 1st May 1941, there was a new German attack.
 They bombed the entire city continually for a whole week.